Van Nelle Factory: History

+In the 20th century, it was a factory, processing coffee, tea, and tobacco and, later on, also chewing gum, cigarettes, instant pudding, and rice.

+In 1989, Van Nelle was bought by Sara Lee/Douwe Egberts, and the Van Nelle brand was transferred to Douwe Egberts Nederland. and all the Van Nelle production facilities closed in 1996.
+In 1998, Imperial Tobacco Group bought the Douwe Egberts Van Nelle, its tobacco unit.

-In the 20th century it was a factory, processing coffee, tea and tobacco and later on additional chewing gum, cigarettes, instant pudding and rice.
-The operation stopped in 1996.
-Initially after the renovation it was known as the Van Nelle Design Factory ("Van Nelle Ontwerpfabriek" in Dutch).
-More recently, the narrow focus on tenants in the design and architecture sectors has been abandoned and currently the building houses a wide variety of companies and a modern co-working space.
-Some of the areas are used for meetings, conventions and events.
+Initially, after the renovation it was known as the Van Nelle Design Factory ("Van Nelle Ontwerpfabriek" in Dutch).
+More recently, the narrow focus on tenants in the design and architecture sectors has been abandoned.
+Currently, the building houses various companies and a modern co-working space.
+Some of the areas are used for meetings, conventions, and events.

 Eric Gude, a Dutch specialist in the conversion of former industrial sites, planned and organized this change of use for the Van Nelle factory in 1997 and introduced Wessel de Jonge, an authority on the renovation of modern architecture in 1999, to coordinate the overall renovation, which began in the year 2000.

 In 2015, the Van Nelle Factory topped the list of The 25 Most Beautiful Factories in the World.

 Architecture

-The Van Nelle Factory shows the influence of Russian Constructivism.
-Mart Stam, who worked during 1926 as employee-designer at the Brinkman & Van der Vlugt office in Rotterdam, came in contact with the Russian Avant-Garde in 1922 in Berlin.
-In 1926 Mart Stam organized an architecture tour of the Netherlands for the Russian artist El Lissitzky and his wife Sophie Küppers, collector of avant-garde art.
+Van Nelle Factory is an icon of modernist and functionalist architecture.
+It might also show the influence of Constructivism.
+The main contributor to the factory's design was Leendert van der Vlugt, while after his death the design was often referenced to Johannes Brinkman and Mart Stam.
+Mart Stam, who worked in 1926 as a draughtsman at the Brinkman & Van der Vlugt office in Rotterdam, came in contact with the Russian Avant-Garde in 1922 in Berlin.
+In 1926 Mart Stam organized an architecture tour of the Netherlands for the Russian artist El Lissitzky and his wife Sophie Küppers, a collector of avant-garde art.
 They visited Jacobus Oud, Cornelis van Eesteren, Gerrit Rietveld, and other artists.
 Sophie Küppers stated that Mart Stam spoke about 'his' factory during that trip.
-That happened to be the immediate cause for his dismissal.
+After a dispute over the authorship of the van Nelle Factory, Mart Stam left the office of the credited designer Leendert van der Vlugt.

 It is claimed that the building featured the first industrially prefabricated curtain wall in the world.
+See Curtain wall (architecture)#History.